Alcones1/nr1-pathpoint/docs/user_manual/v1.5.5/README.md

 5 Finally, the Pathpoint is displayed with the updates of the particular JSON file you chose.

-How to download the Currently Active Config File.
+How to download the Currently Active Config File

 Similarly, Pathpoint offers you the possibility of downloading the current configuration file, if for instance you wish to make changes to it, which can be done using the following steps;